 The Film Streams Local Filmmakers Showcase, generously supported by Mutual of Omaha, was created to provide an opportunity for area artists to have a theatrical run and present their work at an arthouse cinema devoted to celebrating quality filmmaking.

-Filmmakers are invited to submit their work for consideration electronically or by mail.
+Filmmakers are invited to submit their work for consideration electronically or by mail by Thursday, July 23.
 Send a DVD along with the attached submission form (also available for download at http://j.mp/1OKJLgH) to: Film Streams, Attn: Brooke Masek, P.O.
 Box 8485, Omaha, NE 68108.
-Please note that materials, including DVDs, will not be returned to you.
 Or, send a link to your film and the completed submission form to email@example.com.
 There is no fee for entry.

-Filmmakers whose films are selected for the showcase (as well as their families and friends) will be invited to an opening night celebration and screening on Thursday, October 8.
-All filmmakers chosen will also receive a percentage of the box office for the week-long run at Film Streams’ Ruth Sokolof Theater, plus an honorarium.
+Directors whose films are selected for the showcase (as well as their families and friends) will be invited to an opening night celebration and screening.
+All filmmakers chosen will also receive a percentage of the box office for the week-long run at Film Streams’ Ruth Sokolof Theater, plus a small honorarium.
 New in 2015, the Local Filmmaker Showcase program will tour the region, with potential stops at cinemas in Nebraska, Iowa, and South Dakota.